jagreehal/trycatch-vs-neverthrow-vs-effect/ADVANCED.md

 - Your error handling code is as complex as your business logic
 - You need to compose operations but try/catch makes it painful

-**Phase 2: Core Domain (introduce neverthrow)**
+**Phase 2: Core Domain (introduce Result types)**

-Refactor your most complex business logic to use Result types.
+Refactor your most complex business logic to use Result types (neverthrow or Awaitly).
 Keep try/catch at system boundaries (HTTP handlers, event listeners, etc.).
 Gradually expand the Result-based code.

+**Choosing between neverthrow and Awaitly:**
+- **neverthrow**: If your team likes functional chaining (`.andThen().map()`) and you don't need retry/timeout built-in
+- **Awaitly**: If your team prefers async/await and you want retries, timeouts, caching, or workflow resume

 **When to move to Phase 3:**
 - You need consistent policies (timeouts, retries) across your app